Salkantay Trek 4 Days

 The Salkantay trek is approximately 72 kilometers, distributed over five days and four nights through beautiful Cusco, to reach Machu Picchu.

-This is a five-day trek, where we will be going up and down trails for more than 70 kilometers in the known altitude of Cusco; for this reason, it is advisable to be prepared for the trek.
+This is a five-day trek.
+We will hike up and down trails for over 70 kilometers.
+The altitudes are similar to those in Cusco.
+Because of this, it is best to be prepared for the trek.

-Training hard will not be necessary, but it does help to do cardiovascular exercises, such as walking three times a week for at least three months before the tour.
+You don’t need to train hard, but doing cardio exercises can help.
+Try walking three times a week for at least three months before the tour.

-Also, spending a couple of days acclimatizing to the altitude of Cusco before the tour will help us a lot.
+Also, spending a couple of days acclimatizing to Cusco’s altitude before the tour will help us a lot.

 To do the Salkantay Trek to Machupicchu, you should know that the level of trekking varies from moderate to complex.
 Therefore, it is recommended to be in good physical condition.
-In addition, it is recommended to use good trekking shoes, preferably ones that are already molded to your feet; this will facilitate the walk and will not cause any problems.
+It is also a good idea to wear good trekking shoes.
+Choose ones that fit your feet well.
+This will make walking easier and prevent problems.

 The number one reason we did the Salkantay trek was the environment you were in.
 You hiked for four days with very different backgrounds.
 On other trekking tours, the walk to Machu Picchu often remains the same, becoming monotonous.
 This is different from the Salkantay trek.

-With each step, the landscape changes, and the mountains reveal something new: the rolling clouds, the breathtaking terrain, the towering mountains, and the smiling locals.
+With each step, the landscape changes.
+The mountains reveal something new: rolling clouds, beautiful terrain, towering peaks, and friendly locals.

-There is something magical about walking in the area on the Salkantay trail.
+There is something magical about walking through the area along the Salkantay Trail.
 All you have to do is walk and enjoy.
-You have no stress, and there are not many things you must think about during your hike.
+You have no stress, and there aren’t many things you need to think about during your hike.
 Just enjoy the walk.
 Great.

-Salkantay trek It is not recommended because the conditions are not the best.
-The Salkantay Majestic hike is accessible to all hikers, but it is recommended to be accompanied by certified expert guides who know the trail well.
+Salkantay trek.
+It is not recommended because the conditions are not the best.
+The Salkantay Majestic hike is open to all hikers.
+However, it is best to go with certified expert guides who know the trail.

 No. We refer to security in terms of being robbed, assaulted, or similar during the route.
 We heard before doing this route that it could be, but it is false.
 The most significant danger you face is the altitude, so I recommend you look at this altitude sickness guide.

-No, the route is marked, and the professional team you will travel with will ensure no incidents occur.
+No, the route is marked, and the professional team you will travel with will ensure there are no incidents.

 Yes and no. Acclimatized and in relatively good shape, I can do the Salkantay trek.
-It is a route that many people take, which can give you a clue that it is about something other than climbing the Himalayas.
+It is a route many people take, which suggests it is about something other than climbing the Himalayas.
 Still, it would be best to be realistic with your physical condition and, above all, with your acclimatization level.

 Yes, we recommend spending at least two or three days in Cusco.
-Drink plenty of water (as much as it bothers us all; beer is not water), get plenty of rest, and take some walks to measure yourself.
-If you feel that your body reacts in a more or less usual way (considering that you are at more than 3500 meters above sea level), you are ready for the adventure.
+Drink plenty of water (even if it annoys us; beer is not water).
+Get enough rest and take walks to check your progress.
+If your body reacts normally at altitudes above 3500 meters, you are ready for the adventure.

 Salkantay 4 Day Trek Features:

-Salkantay Trek 4 Days 3 Nights: Experience the power of nature with this four-day trek through one of Peru’s most majestic mountain ranges, the Salkantay.
+Salkantay Trek 4 Days 3 Nights: Enjoy the beauty of nature on this four-day trek in Peru’s stunning Salkantay mountain range.
 Explore beauty beyond comprehension as you reconnect with yourself on this journey of discovery.

 What’s it like?